Back-Engineering / 01

 No advertising at launch.
 Morita believed the product was too revolutionary for traditional ads.
 He didn't want to explain the technology.
 He wanted people to witness it.

-The Ginza "ringers."
-To spark grassroots demand, Sony sent young, stylish employees into the high-traffic Ginza district on Sundays.
-Nathan calls them "ringers."
+The Ginza strategy.
+To spark grassroots demand, Sony sent young, stylish employees into the high-traffic Ginza district.
 They were instructed to simply walk around wearing the device.
 When curious strangers approached, they wouldn't give a sales pitch.
 They would take off their own headphones, put them on the stranger, and let the music do the talking. (p.
 156)

 Exploded isometric diagram of a Sony Walkman cassette tape showing case, reels, tape and sleeve